oleoneto/django-clite/README.md

 - **Many**: ManyToManyField

 #### Generating Serializers and Viewsets
-If you are working on an API and use the `Django REST Framework` to support your backend, you can also use the Djangle-CLI to create `serializers` and `viewsets`.
+If you are working on an API and use the `Django REST Framework` to support your backend, you can also use the django-dj to create `serializers` and `viewsets`.

 The commands are much like the ones used to generate a model except you don't specify any model attributes, just the model name:
 ```bash